-In today’s post, an excerpt from his book The Ceramic Spectrum, Robin Hopper explains what makes Chun glazes so lovely.
-And he shares a couple of Chun glaze recipes. – Jennifer Harnetty, editor.
+In this post, an excerpt from his book The Ceramic Spectrum, the late Robin Hopper explains what makes Chun glazes so lovely.
+And he shares a couple of Chun glaze recipes. – Jennifer Poellot Harnetty, editor.

 Chun Glazes Explained, Plus 3 Gorgeous Chun Glaze Recipes

 Chün or Jün glazes are opalescent bluish stoneware or porcelain glazes originating in Song Dynasty, China.
 These high fire glazes are typically fired to Cone 8 or 10.
 Their color is primarily an optical illusion stemming from light refracted off the inside of bubbles trapped in the glaze.
 The glazes are usually high in silica.
 The color comes from small percentages of iron often enhanced with minute amounts of copper.